marclar/RandomizeLogMessages/README.md

 console.log('My log message (6785428)');
 ```

-... which makes it much easier to search your codebase from your logs.
+... which makes it easier to search your codebase from your logs.

 ## NOTES:

+*Without any editing,*

 * This plugin only looks in *.js files.
 * It looks for calls to `log` wherein the first parameter is surrounded by SINGLE quotes.